What is Marfan syndrome?

 • Bruising and internal bleeding due to certain medications (such as blood thinners)

-• There are several things to consider when deciding if a sport or activity is safe for you:
+• There are several things to consider when deciding if a sport or activity is safe:

 • Favor non-competitive activity